mstksg/advent-of-code-2020/reflections.md

 Well, it's complicated, slightly.
 There's a clear benefit in the pre-built set method for part 2, since we essentially build up an efficient structure (`Set`) that we re-use for all five lines.
-So the build-a-set method is O(1) on the number of lines we want to check, while the direct traversal method is O(n) on the number of lines we want to check.
+We get the most benefit if we build the set once and re-use it many times, since we only have to do the actual coordinate folding once.

 So, directly comparing the two methods, we see the single-traversal as faster for part 1 and slower for part 2.